acrosnier/data_analyzing_OA/README.md

 - The results (crop mass, livestock and land use for 2050 scenarios) are summarized in Modelling_data/Environmental impacts/calculs_impacts_scenarios.xlsx
 - Environmental impact computations and graphs with impact_assessment.ipynb

-IMPORTANT INFO : For the code to run, all files must be put in a folder called ‘PDM’ on the Desktop, so that the path to access the files starts with ‘Desktop/PDM/Modelling_data/…’ + Change your user name accordingly at the beginning of the code
+IMPORTANT INFO :

+- For the code to run, all files must be put in a folder called ‘PDM’ on the Desktop, so that the path to access the files starts with ‘Desktop/PDM/Modelling_data/…’
+- Change your user name accordingly at the beginning of the code
+- Unzip the zip file Modelling_data/FOFA2050CountryData_Crop-production.csv.zip

+Scenario equivalence

+- BAUlancet ⇒ ConvEAT in paper
+- OAlancet ⇒ OrgEAT in paper
+- BAUswiss ⇒ ConvSFP in paper
+- OAswiss ⇒ OrgSFP in paper

 data_processing.ipynb